31st December 2014

-Michael first picked up a golf club when he was 10 whilst on holiday in Saunton in North Devon, playing on the beach with his brother rather than the famous courses behind the dunes.
+Michael first picked up a golf club when he was 10 whilst on holiday in North Devon, playing on the beach with his brother.
 Taking to it well the boys were enrolled by their parents at the local Chigwell GC shortly afterwards.
 Michael quickly started to win junior competitions and saw his handicap tumble.

 Michael’s younger sister Sally (Barber) was also a very accomplished player.
 She was the English Ladies Champion in 1968 and played for both England (1960-72) and Great Britain & Ireland (GB&I) in the Curtis Cup (1962).
 She turned professional in 1979 before having her amateur status re-instated in 1982.

 After just a few years at Chigwell Michael joined Thorpe Hall GC and it is this Club, near Southend-on-Sea in Essex, that he represented throughout his amateur career.
 Thorpe Hall is a tight tree-lined course with small greens and this contributed to Bonallack becoming a straight-hitter with an exceptional short game.

 Educated at Haileybury, Michael achieved a scratch handicap at 16 and quickly made a name for himself; regionally, winning the Essex Boys title in 1950 and 1951, and then nationally, winning the British Boys Championship in 1952, beating Alec Shepperson on the 37th hole of the final at Formby GC.

 He went on to win the Amateur Championship 5 times; the last three being in successive years: –

 1965 v.
 Clive Clark 2&1 at Porthcawl